9,000 Plants Safe From Extinction

 Peter Wyse Jackson, Secretary General of BGCI comments:

 "This is an important step in helping to reverse the current extinction crisis that we face.
 BGCI is working with the botanic garden community to raise awareness about the plants they hold and the importance of these collections to future conservation efforts - they represent a living gene bank."
+This is a roulette of skins Counter-Strike: Global Offensive, in which the participants make bets with items from CS:GO.
+Roulette skins CS GO The probability of winning in the lottery depends on the amount of entries, the larger the amount relative to other bets, the higher the probability of winning and the jackpot.
+But since this is a roulette table, every participant has contributed chances to win.
+Nice game!

 With over 200 million visitors a year and approximately 6.1 million living plant collections, botanic gardens are uniquely placed to act as sanctuaries for plants, as well as educating people about the devastating impact humankind has on many species.
 The work of botanic gardens in plant conservation is of vital importance at this time when, for tens of thousands of plants, it is quite literally "one minute to midnight".